In spite of all the high technology available these days, in the form of computer based audio

 is ample testament to that, quite apart from his own unique talent for making one note do more

-than many guitarists do with several!
+than most guitarists do with several!

 The HAMMOND sound was born in valve state entirely, the little click that accentuated the notes